 - Impostor Syndrome: Thinking on the lines of, ‘I don’t deserve to be here..’
 ‘I am not qualified enough…’, ‘I am totally hopeless at this…’ or ‘I was just lucky..’ and so on cripple you with stress, anxiety and low self-confidence.
 You hold yourself back from taking risks, pursuing new opportunities, or striving towards making a more meaningful impact with what you do.

 All of your negative self-talk comes from deep-rooted beliefs and assumptions you have made about yourself.
 You tend to define yourself by looking at the past.
-When you choose not to question your narratives, you tend to believe them as universal truth rather than a subjective opinion.
-Your perspective gets limited within the confines of their narrative.
+When you choose not to question your narratives, you tend to believe them as universal truths rather than as a subjective opinion.
+Your perspective gets limited within the confines of your narrative.

 But while those experiences may have shaped you, they are not the exact measure of what you truly are capable of in the ‘now’.
-However, the story you tell yourself about what you can and you can’t can absolutely change.past failures, rejections and losses don’t reflect your capabilities or foretell how you’ll always be.
+The story you tell yourself about what you ‘can’ and you ‘can’t’ can absolutely change.
+Past failures, rejections and losses don’t reflect your capabilities or foretell how you’ll always be.

 You can always bring about a change in your perception of situations, problems and people in your life by adopting a new point of view.
 Seeing things from a different perspective, you can make changes by taking responsibility of your thoughts.
 It is however important to believe at every moment that you have the potential to do better than what you can now and should be willing to overcome your limiting perspectives about self.

 You are always good enough, but you won’t always know the right strategies necessary to realise your true potential unless you revolutionise your perspective (RYP).

 Changing your narratives lets you work around any limited perspectives that you are holding onto.
 Instead of letting your limited self get in the way, consider the following strategies to revolutionise your perspective,